AguaClara/Dissolved-Gas/Research Reports/Report2_Spring2019.md

 10. Connect 3/16-inch diameter clear flex tubing from the effluent end of the peristaltic pump to the influent end of the reactor.
 11. Cut approximately 2.7 m of 3/16-inch diameter clear flex tubing.
 Connect this to the effluent (upper) end of the reactor, and lead it down into the bucket.
 12. Connect the 200 kPa pressure sensor to the ProCoDA box.
+13. To install the forking system: using a 3/4" hole saw, drill a hole near the bottom of the 500 mL Nalgene container
+14. Use a 1.6" hole saw to drill a hole near the top of the same 500 mL Nalgene
+15. Insert threaded push-to-connect into the upper hole of Nalgene container.
+16. Orient the push-to-connect until it is protruding from the 3/4" (lower) hole, with the narrower side facing outwards.
+17. Secure the push-to-connect to the Nalgene container with the washer
+18. Connect the 2 pieces of clear flex tubing to either side of the T push-to-connect such that they are oriented 180 degrees of each other.
+19. Connect the influent tube to the third side of the T push-to-connect, such that it is perpendicular to the 2 7" clear flex tubing.
+19. Attach one end of the short clear flex tubing to the peristaltic pump.
+Attach the other end of the short clear flex tubing to the push-to-connect of the Nalgene container
+20. Put the  plug in the upper hole of the Nalgene container

+Note: The second hole was made in order to insert the push to connect inside the Nalgene Container.

 ### Cleaning Procedure
 The experiments are really low maintenance and easy to wrap up.